hejyll/jadio/README.md

 * Download media files of the programs picked up

 By using `jadio.Jadio`, a class that supervises all radio service classes (`jadio.Radiko`, `jadio.Onsen` and `jadio.Hibiki`), it is possible to get program data across services.

+The following sample is to find and download programs from all services that contain the keyword "鬼滅の刃" in the program title.

 ```python
 import logging